misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor --monitor-mode scrobble_health --scrobble-check-interval 120
 ```

-Operational failures use `SPOTIFY_ERROR_INTERVAL` as a separate retry delay, which is three minutes by default.
-Scrobble health first makes one short bounded retry for connection failures, timeouts and temporary 5xx responses.
-This includes failures during Spotify recent-play access-token refreshes.
-It sends an operational email or webhook only after three consecutive failed comparisons.
-It does not immediately retry a Spotify 429 response or block for a very long `Retry-After` value.
-A structured `QUOTA_EXCEEDED` response identifies exhaustion of the user-owned app's Development Mode quota and links to Spotify's [quota modes guide](https://developer.spotify.com/documentation/web-api/concepts/quota-modes).
+Scrobble health uses `SPOTIFY_ERROR_INTERVAL` after a failed comparison, with a default of three minutes.
+An operational email or webhook is sent after three consecutive failures.
+See [Last.fm Scrobble Health](configuration.md#lastfm-scrobble-health) for alert and retry behavior.

 The inactivity timer starts at the last reported track.
 Set the number of seconds through `SPOTIFY_INACTIVITY_CHECK` or `-o`: